Lexscher/Concipilo/README.md

 # Hi all!

-This was one of my projects from unit 1.

 I created a text adventure game, Concipilo.
 English was kinda one of my favorite subjects while I was going to highschool, so I had a lot of fun with this one!

 I'll still be adding more to the story - I keep jotting down little notes when inspiration hits.